losem1nd/Monkeytype-Setting/README.md

 discord:
 tiktok:

-link used this repository: monkeytype, github resources need: computer date created: 2025/4/1 version of this file: v 0.9
+link used this repository: monkeytype, github<br>
+resources need: computer
+date created: 2025/4/1
+version of this file: v 0.9